MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-isequaltfguidatom.md

 # ITfCategoryMgr::IsEqualTfGuidAtom

 ## -description

+Determines whether the specified atom represents the specified GUID in the internal table.

 ## -parameters

 ### -param guidatom [in]

 Specifies an atom that represents a GUID in the internal table.

 ### -param rguid [in]

 Specifies the address of the GUID to compare with the atom in the internal table.

 ### -param pfEqual [out]

 Pointer to a Boolean variable that receives an indication of whether the atom represents the GUID.

 ## -returns

 This method can return one of these values.